schollz/barcode/README.md

 you can bias the modulation for any parameter using E2 to move the corresponding line (a parameter for a voice) and then adjusting with E3.

 the line at the very top is for the overall level, which can be adjusted with E1.

+## my other patches

+- [blndr](https://github.com/schollz/blndr): a quantized delay for monomes norns with time morphing

 ## thanks